bixbydevelopers/capsule-sample-shirt/README.md

 Buy a Large Sweatshirt
 ```

 Example 4: User makes an order with multiple items.
-Note that currently adding up to 3 items in a single input is
+Note that currently adding up to 3 items in a single utterance is
 supported.

 ```